AntoineBoyerGabarra/ML_2022/README.md

 >[reg_logistic_regression] : uses logistic gradient descent with a regularizer to avoid overfit.

->[logistic_regression_newton_method] : logisitc function minimized by quadratic approximation.
+>[logistic_regression_newton_method] : logistic function minimized by quadratic approximation.

 ## _run.py/ipynb_
-regroups the process of data visualization, cleaning and the training of the methods.
+Regroups the process of data visualization, cleaning and the training of the methods.

-implements and runs the functions of _implementations.py/ipynb_
+Implements and runs the functions of _implementations.py/ipynb_

 > cleaning the data :
 > > division of the data in four according to the values of feature at index 22